Site icon Kitchen Rank

 Go to the hot water shutoff valve and find the free port.
 Use a screwdriver to secure the water hose to the port.
 Use an adjustable wrench or locking pliers to tighten and secure the connection.

 It’s time to turn the shutoff valve on to check for leaks.
-If you see any leaks, the solution is tightening the connection.
+If you see any leaks, the solution is tightening the drain connection up.

 Step 10: Power It Up